kevinjcwu/pr-intent-checker/README.md

 # PR Intent Checker GitHub Action

-This GitHub Action uses an AI model (via Azure OpenAI Service) to analyze the code changes in a Pull Request (PR) and compare them against the requirements specified in a linked GitHub Issue.
-It helps identify potential "intent drift" early in the development cycle.
+The PR Intent Checker is a GitHub Action experiment focused on automatically analyzing the underlying purpose of code changes within pull requests.
+It integrates Large Language Model (LLM) capabilities with Abstract Syntax Tree (AST) analysis to interpret developer intent beyond simple diffs.
+This tool assists in verifying if a pull request's modifications accurately reflect its stated objectives or the requirements of linked issues.

 ## How it Works: Evolution of Context